Learning By Doing

 Our Work Program develops your skills purposefully over your four years, allowing you to create a professional resume of experiences that set you apart.

-- Focus on the Basics (Year One, 10 hours per week):
+- Focus on the Basics

-Develop your work ethic, be part of a team, and learn new skills.
+(Year One, 120 hours per semester – about 8 hours per week): Develop your work ethic, be part of a team, and learn new skills.

-Master your craft and communication, be a problem solver, and engage in projects
+(Year Two; 120 hours per semester – about 8 hours per week): Master your craft and communication, be a problem solver, and engage in projects

-Become a crew leader, share your knowledge on campus, explore off-campus connections
+(Year Three; 120 or 240 hours per semester – about 8 or 16 hours per week): Become a crew leader, share your knowledge on campus, explore off-campus connections

-Train new crew members, hone your leadership style, and work in an internship
+(Year Four; 120 or 240 hours per semester – about 8 or 16 hours per week): Train new crew members, hone your leadership style, and work in an internship